We wish we could simply tell you "This is THE BEST water filter you can buy"—and send you on your merry way.

 What's contaminating your water supply?

 Thanks to the Environmental Working Group’s new Tap Water Database, you can type in your zip code and find out exactly what contaminants are lurking in your local public water supply.
 For example, you might find that your municipality is plagued with high levels of agricultural chemicals but that your water is well within safe levels of mercury.
 This information will help you decide what types of contaminants you want to focus on when shopping for a water filter, since not all filters work the same way or filter out all of the same toxins.
-(If you have a well, you can buy a well water testing kit like
+(If you have a well, you can buy a well water testing kit like this one to find out what’s in your water.)

 How can you filter it out?